gvellut/tppss/README.md

 # TPPSS (TopopoSunsun)

 Computes sunrise / sunset times taking into account local topography provided by the user as a DEM (it can also simply compute an horizon based on the DEM).
-Provides a library and a commande line script to compute sunrise / sunset for a location for a single day or a whole year.
+Provides a library and a command line script to compute sunrise / sunset for a location for a single day or a whole year.

 # Install